Adrian Johns (academic)

 Adrian Dominic Sinclair Johns (born 19 October 1965) is a British-born academic.
 He earned a doctorate from the University of Cambridge in 1992.
 He joined the University of Chicago faculty in 2001, and was appointed the Allan Grant Maclear Professor of History.
 He was awarded a Guggenheim fellowship in 2012.

 Johns is best known for his works on the history of information, particularly The Nature of the Book: Print and Knowledge in the Making and Piracy: The Intellectual Property Wars from Gutenberg to Gates.

 Johns met Alison Winter at Cambridge in 1987, and the two married in 1992.
 She died in 2016.

+Eisenstein-Johns Debate

+In 2002, Johns was involved in a debate with Elizabeth Eisenstein in the American Historical Review over the degree to which printing was necessarily an agent of change (which Eisenstein had argued) or, as Johns claimed, a vehicle of change which carried messages that were mostly shaped by outside social forces.